garygreen/tsg/README.md

 `--output <path>` - specify a custom path to output the generated docs (by default it will be `tsg`)

-`--name=<filename e.g. "admin.js">` - specify a custom name for the generated config (by default it will be `site.js`), this is useful for the multi config support.
+`--name=<filename e.g. "admin">` - specify a custom name for the generated config (by default it will be `site`), this is useful for the multi config support.

 ## Upcoming Features